hhvm/user-documentation/guides/hack/01-getting-started/03-starting-a-real-project.md

-Most projects use a linter to enforce some stylistic choices that are not required by the language, but help make the project consistent; [HHAST] is the recommending linter for Hack code.
+Most projects use a linter to enforce some stylistic choices that are not required by the language, but help make the project consistent; [HHAST] is the recommended linter for Hack code.
 HHAST's linter is enabled by an `hhast-lint.json` file in the project root.
 A good starting project is to enable all linters for all directories that contain source code - to do this, save the following as `hhast-lint.json`: